 Hint: Marinate the chicken in a large sealable plastic bag or airtight container.
 If using a plastic bag, be sure to double check the seal!

-- Tip: If your tenderloins are huge or maybe you just want to thread them on longer skewers so they cook faster, cut them in half lengthwise with a sharp knife before marinating them.
+If your tenderloins are large, or maybe you just want to thread them on longer skewers so they cook faster, cut them in half lengthwise with a sharp knife to before marinating them.